 CRM program dead in the water – particularly if you failed to weave in appropriate customer-service and technical support.
 If you want to win clients, improve your efficiencies and reduce costs – generally make your life easier and your enterprise more profitable – you’ve got to think through your CRM strategy.

-A 2010 report from industry research firm CSO Insights says that more than 75 percent of U.S. firms have implemented CRM strategies to accelerate top-line growth, improve the customer experience and boost the productivity of frontline workers.
+Gartner released a statement that 2015 will be the year the CRM platform market reaches $27.5 billion worldwide.
+U.S. firms continue to implement CRM strategies to accelerate top-line growth, improve the customer experience and boost the productivity of frontline workers.

 Compare your CRM approach with this list of five best practices to uncover weak points and opportunities to improve the odds of your CRM success.

 Don’t let the data get trapped in marketing.
 Create a customer-inspired culture by having a systematic approach to sharing customer insight.
 Develop an internal communication strategy and plan to articulate customer learning’s across the enterprise.

 In developing the plan, recognize internal department goals, objectives and the decision-making process, and provide customer data to improve business decisions.
 In addition, keep management knowledgeable about CRM programs and their contribution to company goals – especially financial – this will help you buttress future budget needs.